TheDizzler/TenderTorrent/README.md

 A 'shmup heavily influenced by the classic ecchi game Sentimental Shooting.

 Written in C++ using DirectXTK.
-So far, two playable levels with two enemies that appear randomly throughout the level.
+So far, two playable levels with three enemy types that appear randomly throughout the level.

 GUI made with DirectXTKGui https://github.com/TheDizzler/DXTKGui